How to Create a Legally Sound Substance Abuse & Fitness for Duty Policy

 - Arrests for impaired driving, drug offences and similar violations; and

 Explain your use of testing to enforce the policy.
-Testing is a complex issue that many organizations deal with in a separate policy.
+Testing is a complex issue that most organizations address in a separate policy.
 However you do it, be sure to address both the testing involved, i.e., alcohol and drugs, and the basis for each kind of testing, including:

 - Pre-employment testing;